In a nutshell

 The amount you’ll receive depends on how much National Insurance you’ve paid.

 - If you reach the State Pension age on 6 April 2016 or later and you’re eligible, you’ll get the new State Pension.
-The final amount is to be confirmed in autumn 2015, and will be no less than £151.25 a week.
 The amount you will receive will depend on your National Insurance record, for more detail see the government website.